colaberry/enterprise-data-readiness-ai-agents/assets/TheColaberryCodex.md

 ## Section 3: Examples & Case Studies

 ### TCC-020: Healthcare Context Only
-ALL examples must use Meridian Health Systems.
+ALL examples must use Echo Health Systems.
 No retail, banking, or mixed industry examples.

 ❌ **WRONG:**
 ```